browsdower/ETL-Project/README.md

   + Appending years 2018 and 2019
   + Filtering non KC games out
   + Cleaning irrelevant / repetitive columns (Game type - all reg season).
+  + Using Python and Pandas to create dataframes with necessary data columns from a CSV source.